GoogleChrome/web.dev/src/site/content/en/blog/optimize-long-tasks/index.md

 ---
 title: Optimize long tasks
 subhead: |
-  You've been told: "don't block the main thread" and "break up your long tasks", but what does it mean to do those things?
-Find out in this article.
+  You've been told to "don't block the main thread" and "break up your long tasks", but what does it mean to do those things?
 authors:
   - jlwagner
 date: 2022-09-30
+updated: 2022-10-03
 hero: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/MpP0GrDpLMztUsdMocP9.jpg
 thumbnail: image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/Eup7oLu7L0bglCH4YPGq.jpg
-alt: A photograph of a spool of purple thread, with the thread unraveled to the right until it goes out of the frame.
+alt: A photograph of a spool of purple thread unraveling to the right until it goes out of the frame.
 description: |
   You've been told to "don't block the main thread" and "break up your long tasks", but what does it mean to do those things?
-Find out in this article.
 tags:
   - blog
   - performance